 Telephone: (410) 347-7700

-By the time of graduation, our students will:
+By the time of graduation, Engineering Management students will have:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

 - An ability to communicate effectively with a range of audiences.

 - An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

 - An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.